Home » Europe » Spain » Costa del Sol » 4 Ways to Explore the Pretty Costa del Sol

 If you wish to learn more about Mijas, the Pueblo, check out the Turismo de Mijas website.

 The other pueblo blanco we chose to show you is Ronda.
-Located beyond the mountain chain Serrania de Ronda the historic town needs an hour’s drive from the main resorts.
+Located beyond the mountain chain Serrania de Ronda the historic town needs a road trip from Costa del Sol, being an hour’s drive from the main resorts.
 First through forest areas and then across open sierras.

 Can you see what makes Ronda so famous?
 The Puente Nuevo, the new bridge